0Chris-M/Scripts/README.md

 Feel free to message me or open issues if you have any questions.

-Go forth and protect, my fellow Analysts =D
+Go forth and protect, my fellow Analysts/Admins =D